dymmond/esmerald/docs/management/directives.md

 {!> ../docs_src/management/views.py !}
 ```

-We simply want to create a view to return the message `Welcome home!`.
+Create a view to return the message `Welcome home!`.

 ### Add the view to the urls